theforagersdiary/foragersdiary/content/guides/fungi/blusher_amanita-rubescens/index.md

   - hanging
   - fragile
   - grooves on upper surface
-summary: "Despite many guides claiming this fungi is not for the novice forager, The Blusher is, with a careful approach, one of the easiest to identify thanks to it's obvious set of defining characteristics, and makes for a tasty addition to the pan.
-This is a highly variable species in appearance, however once you've found a few, a glance is often enough to ID, even from the Panthercap.
-See my article here on the first foraged fungi I ever ate:"
+summary: "Despite many guides claiming this fungi is not for the novice forager, The Blusher is, with a careful approach, one of the easiest to identify thanks to it's obvious set of defining characteristics and makes for a tasty addition to the pan.
+This is a highly variable species in appearance, however once you've found a few, a glance is often enough to ID, even from the Panthercap."
 linkTitle:
 fdtype: article
 layout: docslisting